The best anti-Prime Day 2023 deals at Walmart, Best Buy, Wayfair and more competitors

 - Related: How we choose the best products

 Savvy shoppers are calling these sales "anti-Prime Day."
-We're just calling them hot deals.
+We're just calling them serious deals.
 Keep reading to shop the best deals during anti-Prime Day at more retailers.

 Top sales in this article